Our website uses cookies for statistical purposes.

 • You are required to enter personal information such as your address, any property you own, and your family, among other things;

-• Several official documentations proving your identification and residency will be required.
+• Several official documentation proving your identification and residency will be required.
 Ensure you have your residency card, birth certificate from another country, and passport from another country.
 You should also make two copies of each document you bring in;

-• Provide a copy of your permanent residency card, and a bill with your current address;
+• Provide a copy of your permanent residency card and a bill with your current address;

 • You will need to keep track of all the times you have left and returned to Mexico in the last two years;